andreas-jonsson/vbados/README.md

 to obtain the physical address.

-When VirtualBox is told that the guest wants absolute mouse information, VirtualBox will stop sending relative mouse information via the PS/2 mouse.
+When VirtualBox is told that the guest wants absolute mouse information, VirtualBox will stop sending mouse motion information via the PS/2 mouse.
 However, the PS/2 controller will still send interrupts whenever mouse motion happens, and it will still report mouse button presses.
 In fact, the only way to obtain mouse button presses (and wheel movement) is still through the PS/2 controller.